DINA-community/DDDC-Netbox-plugin/plugins/d3c/documents/datamodel/Discussion_datamodel.md

 #### version-number - DINA

-Since a device has a specific version, the format of [semver](https://semver.org/) is used.
-Therefore, some adjustment must be made when importing a version number from AAS.
+There are plenty of valid notations for version schema.
+Therefore, there is no common standard

 ### x_generic_uris

-Unique name given by the vendor [example](https://github.com/oasis-tcs/csaf/issues/649).
+Unique name given by the vendor.
+The TC provides some [examples](https://github.com/oasis-tcs/csaf/issues/649).
 Hardware and software, can have one or more x_generic_uri.
 However, an x_generic_uri can only belong to one hardware resp. software.

 ### Year of Construct